MHShetty/notifier_plugin/README.md

 For now, this plugin mainly four types of Notifiers: `Notifier`, `ValNotifier`, `SelfNotifier`, `HttpNotifier`.

-[Notifier](#notifier): It's a simple object that can maintain and notify a set of listeners.
-One could even attach a `Notifier` to it or listen to another `Notifier`.
-One could  even poll it for a fixed number of times, or over a certain duration.
+[Notifier](#notifier): A simple object that can maintain and notify a set of listeners.
+It supports attaching one/multiple Notifier and listening to other Notifiers.
+One could even poll it for certain number of times or over a fixed duration.

-[ValNotifier](#valnotifier): It is a `Notifier` that decides to take a step ahead and maintain it's own buffer and actually pass the value to it's listeners (if it can accept one).
-(Note: A `Notifier` can be called with a value, but it's listeners won't get that value or get null, if they can accept one.
-This was done to ensure that `ValNotifier` can actually extend `Notifier` while overriding the same set of methods that are used to notify a `Notifier`)
+[ValNotifier](#valnotifier): A `Notifier` that can notify its listeners with the value it was called with and maintains a buffer for the same.
+One could directly perform a Tween through the Notifier through the `performTween()` method.
+It supports all the methods and getters and setters of a Notifier.

-[HttpNotifier](#httpnotifier): It is a special `Notifier` that maintains a separate buffer for the parameters of a HTTP request so as to avoid boiler-plate code, while performing those requests with same or similar parameters in different sections of the same app.
+[HttpNotifier](#httpnotifier): A `ValNotifier` that maintains a separate buffer for the parameters of a HTTP request so as to avoid boiler-plate code, while performing those requests with same or similar parameters in different sections of the same app.
 Since a `HttpNotifier` is a `ValNotifier`, the  methods of `ValNotifier` can still be used, while using a `HttpNotifier`.
 The real benefit of using an (Http)Notifier can come by using it as a `Stream`.
 (Note: A `Notifier` is not a `Stream`)

-[TimedNotifier](#timednotifer): A Notifier that can be polled in a very controlled manner.
+[TimedNotifier](#timednotifer): A `Notifier` that can be polled in a very controlled manner.

-[TweenNotifier](#tweennotifier): A ValNotifier that can perform Tween(s) in a very controlled manner.
+[TweenNotifier](#tweennotifier): A `Va0lNotifier` that can perform a Tween in a very controlled manner.

 These `Notifier`(s) and the extension methods used on certain pre-defined types, overload certain operator methods in a specific way to help developers quickly implement dynamic UI in Flutter in a scalable manner with minimal effort/code.
 (Read more about it in [this section](#the-magic-of-extension-methods-and-operator-overloading).)